samdzie/497s-project/api/README.md

 This API serves as the gateway to the backend for the desktop web UI.

+## Overview

+The API is a backend for the [Web UI](../web-app) frontend.
+It exposes endpoints that the Web UI can use to obtain data from the rest of the system, including group events and homepage information.
+The other services are connected by importing them as Python packages and calling the package functions to interact with the underlying databases.
+The API itself is implemented with Flask.

 ## Build

 1. `cd` into this directory.